micmejia/bible-dump/AMPC/Mark/Mark 1.md

-And the unclean spirit, throwing the man into convulsions and [^q]screeching with a loud voice, came out of him.
+And the unclean spirit, throwing the man into convulsions and screeching with a loud voice, came out of him.